Modeling Language as a Sequence of Thoughts: Results

 \subsection{Ablations}

 Table~\ref{tab:ablation_summary} reports ablations designed to isolate which TG components drive the gains observed in \S\ref{sec:results}.
 All ablation models are trained on the same $30\mathrm{M}$-token pretraining subset using the protocol in \S\ref{sec:setup}.
 For each run we report: (i) test perplexity (computed over lexical tokens only, matching \S\ref{sec:setup}); (ii) the number of non-embedding parameters $N$; and (iii) training throughput measured as sentence steps per second.
-Throughput is measured on a single NVIDIA A40 GPU with no model or data parallelism.
+Throughput is measured on a single NVIDIA A40 GPU with no parallelization.

 \paragraph{Increasing per-layer capacity.} The baseline TG stack alternates within-sentence self-attention and memory cross-attention layers.
-We evaluate higher-capacity variants in which each layer contains both mechanisms: a serial \textbf{Self$\rightarrow$Cross} ordering and a \textbf{Parallel Self\&Cross} ordering. \textbf{Self$\rightarrow$Cross} improves test perplexity from $29.8 \rightarrow 29.4$, but increases model size from $85\mathrm{M} \rightarrow 114\mathrm{M}$ non-embedding parameters ($+34\%$) and reduces throughput from $21 \rightarrow 17$ sent./sec.
+We evaluate higher-capacity variants in which each layer contains both attention mechanisms before the feedforward network: a serial Self$\rightarrow$Cross attention ordering and a parallel Self\&Cross ordering.
+Self$\rightarrow$Cross improves test perplexity from $29.8 \rightarrow 29.4$, but increases model size from $85\mathrm{M} \rightarrow 114\mathrm{M}$ non-embedding parameters ($+34\%$) and reduces throughput from $21 \rightarrow 17$ sent./sec.
 The Parallel variant matches the same parameter and throughput cost but yields a smaller gain (29.7 PPL), suggesting that the serial ordering is a more effective way to scale TG under this design.
 Overall, these results show that allocating additional parameters to TG can yield further gains and that adding per-layer cross and self attention is an effective route to scale TG.